Success Story: Automating Fault Insertion Tests to Improve Software Quality

-An Electronic Control Unit (ECU) relies on information from a number of different sensors to monitor the equipment it is controlling—these may include measurements of temperature, strain, distance, etc. A Hardware-in-the-Loop (HIL) system employed to test the ECU needs to simulate the behavior of these sensors as accurately as possible to ensure that the ECU behaves on the test bench exactly as it would when operating in the real-world.
-To help you understand programmable resistors, take a look at some of our technical resources:
+An Electronic Control Unit (ECU) relies on information from a number of different sensors to monitor the equipment it is controlling—these may include measurements of temperature, strain, distance, etc. A Hardware-in-the-Loop (HIL) system employed to test the ECU needs to simulate the behavior of these sensors as accurately as possible to ensure that the ECU behaves on the test bench exactly as it would when operating in the real world.
+To help you understand programmable resistors, take a look at some of our technical resources here or scroll to bottom for video, success stories and articles: